threefoldtecharchive/rivine/extensions/minting/readme.md

 #### Binary Encoding a Minter Definition Transaction

 The binary encoding of a Minter Definition Transaction uses the Rivine encoding package.
-In order to understand the binary encoding of such a transaction, please see [the Sia encoding documentation][sia-encoding] and [Rivine binary encoding of a v1 transaction](https://github.com/threefoldtech/rivine/blob/master/doc/transactions/transaction.md#binary-encoding-of-v1-transactions) in order to understand how a Minter Definition Transaction is binary encoded.
+In order to understand the binary encoding of such a transaction, please see [the Rivine encoding documentation][rivine-encoding] and [Rivine binary encoding of a v1 transaction](https://github.com/threefoldtech/rivine/blob/master/doc/transactions/transaction.md#binary-encoding-of-v1-transactions) in order to understand how a Minter Definition Transaction is binary encoded.
 That documentation also contains [an in-detail documented example of a binary encoding v1 transaction](https://github.com/threefoldtech/rivine/blob/master/doc/transactions/transaction.md#example-of-a-binary-encoded-v1-transaction).

 The same transaction that was shown as an example of a JSON-encoded Minter Definition Transaction, can be represented in a hexadecimal string —when binary encoded— as: